karmaniverous/blog/_posts/2022-12-29-nextjs-template.md

 Look for these files in your project directory:

 - `.env.local.template`
+- `env/.env.dev.local.template`
-- `.env.development.local.template`
+- `env/.env.test.local.template`
-- `.env.production.local.template`
+- `env/.env.test.local.template`

-Copy each of these files and remove the `template` extension from the copy.
+Copy each of these files to the same location and remove the `template` extension from the copy.

 **Do not simply rename these files!** Anybody who pulls your repo will need these templates to create the same files in his own local environment.